HeHeHaw12/Calculator/README.md

 # Calculator
-Simple Calculator that calculates numbers.
+A Simple Calculator that calculates numbers.